paudBatlle/paudBatlle/README.md

 **Talking about Personal Stuffs:**
+- Just joined a start-up, so i have no time :)
 - 🔭 I’m currently a Student @ ISDI.
 - 🌱 I’m currently reviewing ML&DL Basics and Go.
 - 👯 Part of Developer Community.